kuzma031/allTogether/README.md

 # AllToghether
-AllToghether is MERN stack web app built during Covid-19 pandemic.
+AllToghether is MERN stack web app where interns of company take answers ( videos ) on questions on pandemic.

 On React frontend users take videos with webcam which are submitted to Node server.
 Admins can view videos on admin panel.

+Basic styling, it was created in rush during Covid-19 pandemic.

 ![Open](https://github.com/kuzma031/allTogether/blob/master/screenshots/open.png)
 ![Questions](https://github.com/kuzma031/allTogether/blob/master/screenshots/questionline.png)